justadevelopment/aptospay/README.md

 aptos move publish --named-addresses aptospay=default
 ```

 **Note**: In Aptos Move, all modules in a package deploy to a single account address.
-The four contracts (vesting_stream, escrow_v2, payment_escrow, p2p_lending) are separate modules under one address.
+The three production contracts (vesting_stream, escrow_v2, p2p_lending) are separate modules under one address.

 Gas cost: ~4,500 Octas (~$0.000045) per deployment transaction